- Video: How to Handle a Fussy Eater (Foods to Introduce & Tips to Manage Fussy Eating)

 It can be challenging to plan meals for picky eaters.
 Here are a few suggestions that may help make mealtimes with fussy-eating toddlers less stressful:

 - Provide an assortment of healthy foods during mealtimes.
 The toddler will try at least a couple of the options if you place several before them.
-Creating a big deal about new foods makes toddlers refuse to try them.
+Creating a big deal about new foods makes toddlers refuse to try them out.

-- Ensure that the child has regular mealtimes.
-This sees that the toddler does not snack excessively.
-Ideally, there should be 3 regular meals with a couple of snacks in between meals.
-The snacks should be healthy options.
+- Ensure that you set regular mealtimes.
+Having regular mealtimes will help you keep track of what your toddler eats and when.
+This way your child won’t also snack excessively.
+Ideally, there should be 3 regular meals with a couple of healthy snacks in between meals.

-- Introduce new foods one by one, not all together.
+- When trying to include new food in your child’s diet, make sure you include one food at a time.
 The new food should be given in small quantities.
 Include one standard favourite food of your toddler’s along with the new food.

-- If you give a toddler a new food when she is really hungry, she will be more likely to try it.
-For example, you could introduce a few slices of new fruit at her regular snack time.
+- Also, when introducing new food to your toddler, try and give it to him when he is really hungry.
+If he is hungry, chances are he will be willing to try it.
+For example, you could introduce a few slices of new fruit at his regular snack time.

 - Make mealtimes calm and free of distractions.
-Make sure devices like iPads, mobiles and TVs are switched off.
+Make sure devices and TVs are switched off.
 Eat together at the table.

-- Do not offer food with high sugar content to make a toddler eat more.
-Encourage her to try different things.
+- Do not offer food with high sugar content to get your toddler to eat more.
+Encourage him to try different things.

 - Add nutritive ingredients to food your toddler likes.
 For example, add pureed carrots to dal or fruit bits to cereal.

-What you can do to Get your Toddler to Eat a Wide Variety of Foods?
+What Can You Do to Encourage Your Toddler to Try a Wide Variety of Foods?

 Below are a few tricks on how to get your toddler to try a wide variety of foods.